 - Select multiple desks, hold shift + cursor.

 - Adjust the size of the distance radius by hovering over the edge of green bubble to activate the resizing tool.
 See example below.
 Note, the size does not save between draft sessions.

-- From the Office page in dashboard, select the Desks tab > Manage > Configuration.
+- From the Office search page in dashboard, select > Manage drop down in the map > Configuration.

 - A. If you previously had a desk floor plan configured, we recommend treating this like an office move and Starting a new plan. * This will change all desks to unavailable and clear any previous desk assignments & reservations.

 - B. Assigning desks for the first time?
 Skip to step 4.